rmcanany/SolidEdgeHousekeeper/README.md

 To capture the task settings themselves (which you almost always want), before saving, be sure to enable the `Remember selected tasks between sessions` option on the **Configuration Tab -- General Page**.

-Presets come in handy when you have to perform the same series of steps as part of your job.
-An example might be releasing a project.
-You probably need to make sure every part has a drawing, models and drawings are up to date, output files have been generated, etc., etc.  Each step takes a certain amount of setup.
-You might have to change property filters, select different tasks, tweak options, and so on.
+Presets help you perform recurring tasks you may encounter as part of your job.
+An example might be when releasing a project.
+You probably need to make sure files are up to date, parts have drawings, output files have been generated, etc., etc.  Each step takes a certain amount of setup, for example enabling a property filter, selecting tasks, tweaking options, and so on.

 Using Presets, you can capture that work one time.
-At each step in the process, you simply choose the appropriate Preset and you're ready to go.
+The next time it comes up, you simply choose the appropriate Preset and you're ready to go.
 It saves a bit of time, but more importantly it can cut down on costly mistakes and delays.

 As a practical matter, I have found that creating a baseline Preset, I call mine `_Default`, is helpful.
 It's a known starting point for creating new ones.
 It's also a quick, reliable way to set back up for everyday use of the program.